-In this course, students will examine the function of the psychologist in the workplace.
-They will explain human behavior in the environment of business and social organizations.
-They will present various techniques and criteria used in decision-making within the workplace.
+In this course, students will examine the role of the industrial and organizational psychology professional in the face of current dilemmas and challenges in the work environment.
+They will explain human behavior in the context of business and social organizations.
+They will present various techniques and criteria used in decision-making within the work environment.